compose-spec/compose-spec/build.md

 is *valid* for a Compose file to miss an `Image` attribute for corresponding service, as Compose implementation can build image from source.

-Build can be either specified as a single string defining a context path, or as a detailled build definition.
+Build can be either specified as a single string defining a context path, or as a detailed build definition.

 In the former case, the whole path is used as a Docker context to execute a docker build, looking for a canonical `Dockerfile` at context root.
 Context path can be absolute or relative, and if so relative path MUST be resolved